An Introduction to Client-side JavaScript

 Putting it all together!

 Navigate to the script.js file in the home js-tutorial directory and lets start writing JS code for constructing a basic DOM tree.
-You will be utilizing everything mentioned so far to build a small web page with virtually created HTML elements.
+You will be utilizing everything mentioned so far to build a small web page with programmatically created HTML elements.

 Step 1